Activision CEO Bobby Kotick stands to walk away with a massive payday if he leaves the company

 But he could leave with a parachute so golden that it could blind his detractors.

 Kotick owns approximately 4.09 million shares of Activision, according to FactSet.
 That’s the most of any individual.
 That alone will net him over $388 million—in cash.
-That’s on top of the $155 million he earned in 2020, which made him the country’s second highest paid CEO.
+That’s on top of the $155 million he earned in 2020, which made him the country’s second-highest paid CEO.

 It’s also on top of stock options he was awarded in recent years as part of his compensation package.
 In 2017, he was given the opportunity to purchase 190,712 shares, which became fully vested at the end of last year.
 In 2018, he was awarded an option to purchase 925,057 shares, which vest in full at the end of this year.
 Those combined options will then be worth another $106 million, based on Microsoft’s purchase price.